CodeSaviour/AstroTechnology/README.md

 For the time being, AstroTechnologies is currently giving for free our `PlayerMisc_V2` module that is working with `AstroServer`

-AstroServer is an **open source** project and is being developed by our experienced team led by **CodeSaviour#9999**.
+AstroServer is an **open source** project and is being developed by **CodeSaviour#9999**.
 At AstroTechnologies, we are committed to developing innovative solutions that meet the evolving needs of our clients.

 / Other AstroTechnologies are **not open sourced** and are actively being developed for Project Enclosed on roblox.